 4. Uninsured/Underinsured Motorist

-Even if the car that T-boned your van at a red light is at fault, the driver of a passenger car with minimum liability may not have enough coverage through their car insurance to repair a more expensive dry cleaning van.
+Even if the car that T-boned your van at a red light is at fault, the driver of a passenger car with minimum liability may not have enough coverage through their car insurance to cover all of your medical expenses.

 Medical Payments insurance is the portion of your dry-cleaning van’s insurance that can help you cover medical bills for your driver and any passengers in the van in the event of an accident.
 A little-known fact is that the medical payment portion of your coverage can also help cover the medical bills of your driver if they’re hit by a vehicle while walking to and from the van.